tieje/yew-counter-app/README.md

-# yew-counter-app
+# yew-counter

-Code examples of varying levels of callback abstraction in a simple counter app.
+Code example of varying levels of callback abstraction for a yew function component in a simple counter app.

-# TODO

-- [ ] remove dist/ folder on github
-- [ ]